Social Psychology's Student Project - First Option!

 • The student uses various psychological test results in support of the conclusions reached.

-Ψ Note: The project due date is noted on the class schedule.
+Ψ Note: The project due dates are noted on the class schedule.

 Ψ The project procedures are subject to change if deemed appropriate by the instructor.